 Dr. Ahnen completed his Medical School Training at Wayne State University, completed a Medical Residency and Chief Residency at Hutzel Hospital both in Detroit Michigan, completed his Fellowship at the University of Colorado in Gastroenterology and completed a Membrane Pathobiology Fellowship at Stanford University.
 Dr. Ahnen is currently a Professor of Medicine at the University of Colorado, School of Medicine.
 His research interest is in understanding the process of colorectal cancer and its prevention.
 His laboratory has conducted both basic and clinical investigations related to this issue.
 Additionally, Dr. Ahnen currently has 5 active grants from the National Cancer Institute and has published over 250 basic science and clinical papers.
 Dr. Ahnen serves at the chair of the Medical Quality Assurance Committee for the Program and provides clinical guidance related to CRC screening and treatment issues.

-Holly Wolf, PhD, MSPH, Program Leader
+Holly Wolf, PhD, MSPH, Program Director

 Holly received her Bachelor of Arts from Wellesley College, Master of Science and Doctorate of Philosophy in Bacteriology from the University of Wisconsin and Master of Science in Public Health from the University of Colorado, Denver, School of Medicine.
 Holly currently directs the Colorado Colorectal Screening Program for the medical underserved.
-She is also the principal investigator, project epidemiologist and/or project manager for several research and public health service programs focused on cancer prevention and control including several assessments around cancer screening and the delivery of care.
+She is also the principal investigator, project epidemiologist and/or project manager for several research and public health service programs focusing on cancer prevention and control including several assessments around cancer screening and the delivery of care.
 Additionally, Holly is an assistant professor in Community and Behavioral Health and Epidemiology at the Colorado School of Public Health and teaches community health assessment, program evaluation and project management.
 Her professional interests include public health and health reform, especially as it relates to chronic disease prevention and control and community mobilization.
 Holly is an active member of state and national coalitions, including the Colorado Cancer Coalition, serving as past Chair and executive committee member, as well as the National Colorectal Cancer Roundtable steering committee and Co-Chair of the Policy Task force.
 Holly believes it is a very exciting time to increase the role of public health in improving the health of Americans.

 Lori Workman, Accounting Services Coordinator